-ICF/IID Criteria (PG019) General Requirements (Must meet all of the following General Requirements (Must meet all of the following conditions) a) Functional improvement is a realistic expectation; AND b) Potential risk for hospitalization without intensive outpatient services; AND c) Able to actively participate in and derive a reasonable benefit from treatment as evidenced by sufficient affective, adaptive and cognitive abilities, communication skills, and short-term memory Inappropriate a) Imminent danger to self and/or others (medically unstable); AND/OR b) Inability to actively participate in treatment DSM Diagnosis in BOTH a AND b (using the most recent version of the DSM, and ICD format): Principal (Reason for Visit) Mental Health and/or Substance-Related disorder: any diagnosis is allowable including approved Z codes, T codes and provisional diagnosis Intellectual Disability (319) - Mild, Moderate, Severe or Profound The following items need to be present in the member record to support that Medical Neccessity Criteria has been met: A letter from the ICF/IID facility indicating the required diagnoses (using the most recent version of the DSM, and ICD format), specific behavioral concerns, reason for referral, and signed by an ICF/IID representative.
+ICF/IID Criteria (PG019)

+General Requirements (Must meet all of the following conditions):

+- 1. Appropriate (Must meet ALL of the following conditions) - a) Functional improvement is a realistic expectation;AND - b) Potential risk for hospitalization without intensive outpatient services; AND - c) Able to actively participate in and derive a reasonable benefit from treatment as evidenced by sufficient affective, adaptive and cognitive abilities, communication skills, and short-term memory - 2.
+Inappropriate - a) Imminent danger to self and/or others (medically unstable); AND/OR - b) Inability to actively participate in treatment

+- 1. DSM Diagnosis in BOTH a AND b (using the most recent version of the DSM, and ICD format): - a.
+Principal (Reason for Visit) Mental Health and/or Substance-Related disorder: any diagnosis is allowable including approved Z codes, T codes and provisional diagnosis - b.
+Intellectual Disability (319) Mild, Moderate, Severe or Profound - 2.
+The following items need to be present in the member record to support that Medical Necessity Criteria has been met: - a.
+A letter from the ICF/IID facility indicating the required diagnoses (using the most recent version of the DSM, and ICD format), specific behavioral concerns, reason for referral, and signed by an ICF/IID representative. - b.
 The Individual Habilitation Plan that reflects the member's need for the requested behavioral health services.
-The current annual plan is required including signature page and legible date of most recent update/revision.
+The current annual plan is required including signature page and legible date of most recent update/revision. - c.
 Major discrepancies between information obtained from the ICF-IID and providers documentation are to be resolved by the provider.
-It must be clear the member can benefit from outpatient therapy services.
-Psychological Testing documenting IQ Score, Vineland Adaptive Scale, and any additional clinical assessment reports that support the requested services.
-Communication domain at the end of the CAR must be completed; AND For SEVERE or PROFOUND Intellectual Disability diagnosis, the approach(s) to treatment, such as behavior modification, applied behavior analysis, or another widely accepted theoretical framework for treating members with this diagnosis, must be noted in the Addendum as part of the member record.
-Services NOT allowed for fee-for-service Soo herCare members in a 24-hr setting Case Management Psychosocial Rehabilitation (Indiv vidual or Group)
+It must be clear the member can benefit from outpatient therapy services. - d.
+Psychological Testing documenting IQ Score, Vineland Adaptive Scale, and any additional clinical assessment reports that support the requested services. - e.
+Communication domain at the end of the CAR must be completed; AND - f.
+For SEVERE or PROFOUND Intellectual Disability diagnosis, the approach(s) to treatment, such as behavior modification, applied behavior analysis, or another widely accepted theoretical framework for treating members with this diagnosis, must be noted in the Addendum as part of the member record.

+Services NOT allowed for fee-for-service SoonerCare members in a 24-hr setting